-My name is Florine, I’m a dive travel blogger, a divemaster & a newly digital nomad!
+My name is Florine, I’m a dive travel blogger, a divemaster & a digital nomad!

 I was born in Nantes, France, the hometown of Jules Verne, the author of 20,000 Leagues under the sea, one of my favourite books ever since my childhood.
 Mobilis in Mobile: After spending more than 20 years along the Atlantic Ocean, I have developed a serious travelling and scuba diving addiction.

 I have travelled to more than 40 countries and also had the opportunity to live in Canada, Scotland, Japan, Thailand, New Caledonia, and Latin America.
 If you ask me where I’m from now, I will answer that home is everywhere I had the time to make meaningful connections.

 I became a scuba diver at 25 during my first solo backpacking trip to Thailand.
 3 years and a half later, I came back to Thailand to train as a Divemaster.
 Passionate with the technical side of scuba diving as I have a mechanical engineering background, I also trained in deep diving, dry suit diving, nitrox, ice diving, and wreck diving.

 In 2012, during my first trip to Indonesia, I started putting together my thoughts and pictures into this diving blog.
 This is how I created World Adventure Divers, a dive travel blog to share the way I love to travel and dive into the world.

 In recent years, I started writing more and more about ocean conservation and responsible tourism.
 My main goal now is to promote responsible diving best practices.

 Beyond scuba diving, I love learning more about culture and cuisine everywhere I go.
 This is maybe one of the explanations of why I’m so eager to learn foreign languages.
 My native language is French, but I’m a fluent speaker of English & Spanish.
 I started learning English at 6, so it is almost my second native language.
 It felt more natural to start writing this blog in English as a medium to connect with as many dive travellers as possible around the world.